Trichomoniasis (Trich) in Teens

 - A discharge of pus from the penis

-- Pain or discomfort with urination and during sex
+- Pain or discomfort when peeing and during sex

 The symptoms of trich can seem like other health conditions.
 Make sure your teen sees their healthcare provider for a diagnosis.